weberjonathan/CandyShop/README.md

 - `ValidExitCodes`: Depending on the configuration of Chocolatey and the package in question, some non-zero exit codes when upgrading packages should be considered valid.
 This setting provides sensible defaults and allows further customization.
 - `CleanShortcuts`: If this setting is enabled, Candy Shops watches the Desktop for new shortcuts, that are created during an active upgrade process, and attempts to delete them.
 - `WingetMode`: Experimental and non-functional.
+- `SupressLocaleLogWarning`: Suppresses warnings about unsupported locales in the log files.
+[More about languages.](/docs/locales.md)

 ## Command line arguments
 `--background`, `-b` is used to launch silently and notify when outdated packages are available.